Xorizn/scraper-jsc/README.md

 - [Search](#search): A scraper website search is a type of search engine that operates by automatically gathering information from other websites, typically without permission.
 - [Islamic](#islamic): A scraper website for Islamic content, such as Surah and Jadwal Sholat, can be built using JavaScript ES Modules.
 - [Images](#images): A scraper image downloads tool is a program that can automatically download images from various websites, similar to the functionality of Pinterest.
+- [Random](#random): This API searches for data from a random website and converts it into a JSON format that can be accessed online or offline.
+An example of this would be using the API to search for images from the website Waifu Pics.
+- [Stalker](#stalk): Get social media information from the person you are looking for, but please use it wisely and do not harm others.
+This stalking tool has various features, such as Instagram and GitHub, and will be further developed.
+- [Anime](#anime): This function is useful for finding the anime you are looking for.
+The API is sourced from the website MyAnimeList.
+This feature is great for people who are new to anime or are fans of anime culture.

+---
 ## Downloads
 A scraper for downloading videos and audio, such as those used for YouTube and TikTok, is a type of software or website that enables users to download content from various online platforms.
 These scrapers work by accessing the source code of the web page hosting the content and extracting the relevant video or audio files.
 Users can then download these files for offline viewing or listening.
 While scraper tools can be useful for users who want to save online content for later viewing, they may also infringe on the copyright and intellectual property rights of the content creators.
 It's important for users to use scraper tools responsibly and to respect the rights of content creators by only downloading content that they have permission to access and use.